SevenShepherd/SevenShepherd.github.io/_posts/2024-07-24-what-is-a-cult.markdown

 1. **Theological Liberalism**
 2. **Hyper-Grace Movement**
 3. [**Extreme 80's &ldquo;Free Grace&rdquo; Movement**](https://sevenshepherd.github.io/free-grace-theology/)
-    - Reasons: False teachings on [repentance](https://sevenshepherd.github.io/repentance/), faith, and carnality, as well as [several other unscriptural teachings](https://sevenshepherd.github.io/free-grace-theology/), against corrections from academic majority.
-Quacky.
+    - Reasons: False teachings on [repentance](https://sevenshepherd.github.io/repentance/), faith, and carnality, as well as [several other unscriptural teachings](https://sevenshepherd.github.io/free-grace-theology/).
+    - Would not receive corrections from academic majority.
+Very quacky.
     - See <a href="#List-Of-Sects">Non-Heretical Sects</a> section for the **moderate** variant.
 4. **Gnosticism**